 May 19, 2000 - Announces that he is dropping out of the race for the U.S. Senate to focus on cancer treatment.

-October 15, 2001 - Appointed an honorary Knight Commander of the British Empire by Queen Elizabeth II.
+October 15, 2001 - Is appointed an honorary Knight Commander of the British Empire by Queen Elizabeth II.

 January 2002 - Leaves the mayor's office and founds Giuliani Partners, a security consulting firm.

 March 8, 2002 - Receives the Ronald Reagan Presidential Freedom Award from Nancy Reagan.